gwendalminguy/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 #### Role of the Domain Name:

-A domain name (in this case `foobar.com`) is a way to easily remember the address of a website, so we don't have to remember its IP address (in this case `8.8.8.8`).
+A domain name (`foobar.com`) is a way to easily remember the address of a website, so we don't have to remember its IP address (`8.8.8.8`).
 A **DNS Resolver** is mandatory to get the correct IP address when trying to access a website with its domain name.

 #### What type of DNS record `www` is in `www.foobar.com`?